-Then melt the butter in the pot.
+Then, melt the butter in the pot over medium heat.
 Add the mushrooms and cook for a few minutes.
-Now add the onions and cook until they start to soften and the mushrooms turn a nice golden brown.
-Add the garlic and cook for 1 additional minute.
-Remove everything from the pan and place it on the plate with the beef chunks.
+Add the onions and cook until they soften and the mushrooms turn a nice golden brown.
+Reduce the heat to low, add the garlic, and cook for one additional minute.
+Remove everything from the pan and place it with the beef chunks on the plate.

-Pour the red wine into the pot and scrape it with a wooden spoon to get up all those tasty brown bits from the bottom and sides of it.
+Pour the red wine into the pot and scrape it with a wooden spoon to remove all those tasty brown bits from the bottom and sides.
 Gently simmer the wine and reduce it by half.
 Stir in the beef broth, Worcestershire sauce, and soy sauce.
 Bring the mixture to a boil and then reduce to a simmer.
 Combine the cornstarch and the water in a small bowl or measuring cup.
 Slowly pour it into the simmering mixture while stirring.

 Add the mushroom mixture and beef tips with any pan juices back to the skillet and gently simmer for 10 minutes to thicken the mixture and finish cooking the beef.
 Season with salt and freshly cracked black pepper to taste.
 Serve over noodles, rice, or mashed potatoes.
 Garnish with chopped fresh thyme or fresh parsley.